 Stink badgers are Old World relatives of skunks and are not closely related to true badgers.
 However, I have included them here because of their name.

 There are two species of stink badger in the genus Mydaus; the Sunda stink badger and the Palawan stink badger.

 The Sunda stink badger, also known as the Indonesian badger, Malay badger, and Javan stink badger, can be found over 2,100 meters.
 They are nocturnal, coming out of their holes in the ground which they sometimes share with porcupines.

-They have shallow burrows, usually less the one metre deep.
+They have shallow burrows, usually less the one meter deep.
 They also live in caves, especially in Borneo.

-The Palawan stink badger can be found in the western Philippines on Palawan, Busuanga and Calauit.
+The Palawan stink badger can be found in the western Philippines in Palawan, Busuanga, and Calauit.

 Although they were once classified as one of the smallest badgers, they are now one of the largest members of the skunk family, similar to the American badger.
 They are more similar in appearance to badgers than skunks.

 The Palawan stink badger is nocturnal and eats a variety of crabs and small insects.
 They will travel up to 2km to find food and mark their territory using scents from anal glands, which they can spray up to one meter away.

 The six species of ferret badgers make up the entire genus Melogale.
 Ferret badgers are usually found in wooded country and grassland.